 The book Story of the Holyoke Churches by Osgood is available online.

 This church was called the Highlands Methodist Episcopal Church.
 Its parent church was called the First Methodist Episcopal Church.
-It might have started on Main Street at the southeast corner with Appleton Street but it ended up at the northeast corner of Elm and Appleton Streets.
+It started on Main Street at the southeast corner with Appleton Street but it ended up at the northeast corner of Elm and Appleton Streets.
 This move happened in 1890.
 This Appleton Street church was still there in the 1950s.
 The origin of the church in Holyoke is known to be in 1853 but the location was never a firm place.
 In 1869 it had its own building on Main Street.
 In 1968 the United Methodist Church of Holyoke South Hadley and Granby was formed.
 It is on Carew Street of South Hadley.

 Russell Lisle | 1922 | ||